PuchatekwSzortach/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Accuracy on training and validations sets are reported in cell [14] and for test set in cell [15]

 My final model results were:
 * training set accuracy of 0.9961
 * validation set accuracy of 0.9547
 * test set accuracy of 0.9450

 As one can see model clearly overfits to training data.
-I tried using L1 and L2 losses to prevent that, but to no avail - small regularization coefficient didn't change output at all and increating it hurt overall performance (although indeed narrowed the accuracy between training and validation sets somewhat).
+I tried using L1 and L2 losses to prevent that, but to no avail - small regularization coefficient didn't change output at all and increasing it hurt overall performance (although indeed narrowed the accuracy between training and validation sets somewhat).

 I used a slightly modified design of VGG net that uses blocks [3x3 convolution, 3x3 convolution, max pooling].
-My network uses only two blocks of [3x3 convolution, max pooling, dropout], since problem is simple enough that introductiong more layers doesn't bring much benefit.
-After two block network output is [batch_size, 6, 6, 32] and I map it to classes with a classes count (or 43) filters of size [6, 6].
-This is exactly equivalent to having a single fully connected layer instead.
+My network uses only two blocks of [3x3 convolution, max pooling, dropout], since problem is simple enough that introducing more layers doesn't bring much benefit.
+After two blocks network output is [batch_size, 6, 6, 32] and I map it to classes with a classes count (or 43) filters of size [6, 6].
+This is exactly equivalent to a single fully connected layer.

 My intial network followed above design with larger number of layers and filters, but I found that a thinner and more shallow network achieved just as good results.
-I experimented with different learning rates and decided that using 0.001 on first 5 epochs and 0.0002 on last 5 was optimal.
-I trained for only 10 epochs and it seems like some small improvements could had been gained by learning longer.
+I experimented with different learning rates and decided that using 0.001 for first 5 epochs and 0.0002 for last 5 was optimal.
+I trained for only 10 epochs and it seems that network continued to learn, so possibly small improvements could be gained by training longer.

-My network is fully convolutional, which can be understood as having only a single fully connected layer at the end.
-Increating number of fully connected layers to 2 or 3 could likely bring up the accuracy somewhat, but I didn't try this.
+My network is fully convolutional, which is equivalent to having only a single fully connected layer at the end.
+Increasing number of fully connected layers to 2 or 3 could likely bring up the accuracy somewhat, but I didn't try this.

-I also expect using a dynamic data augmentation scheme that would randomly perturb images intensities, rotate and translate them as well as scale (and crop when necesary) them would boost the accuracy by an appreciable margin.
+I also expect using a dynamic data augmentation scheme that would randomly perturb images intensities, rotate and translate them as well as scale them (and crop when necesary) would boost the accuracy by an appreciable margin.
 Again, I didn't try this approach, since I'm not trying to beat benchmarks in this project.

 As noted before, my simple intensity equalization scheme works on most, but not all images.
-A more robust scheme, a different colorspace or a representation less sensitive to illumination would likely yield improved results.
+A more robust scheme, a different colorspace or, more generally, a representation less sensitive to illumination would likely yield improved results.

 ###Test a Model on New Images